revisit-studies/study/typedocReadMe.md

 ## Base Components and Inheritance

-[Base Components](/typedoc/interfaces/StudyConfig.html#basecomponents] can be used to implement inheritance for components.
+[Base Components](/typedoc/interfaces/StudyConfig.html#basecomponents) can be used to implement inheritance for components.
 This is often useful if you want to parameterize a component.
 For example:

 * You might have a stimulus, such as an image, where you want to ask multiple different questions.
 * You might have a generic implementation of a stimulus, such as a bar chart, and you want to pass in data to change how the stimulus appears.

 In both of these cases, you can set up a component once as a `baseComponent`, including linking to the stimulus and including (partial) responses, but then later write inherited, short components that extend the base component with the specific functionality you want.

-For examples of how to write a base component, refer to the [documentation](/typedoc/interfaces/StudyConfig.html#basecomponents] and to the [relevant tutorial](/tutorial/#components-inheritance-and-adding-custom-html-to-your-study).
+For examples of how to write a base component, refer to the [documentation](/typedoc/interfaces/StudyConfig.html#basecomponents) and to the [relevant tutorial](/tutorial/#components-inheritance-and-adding-custom-html-to-your-study).

 ## Sequence

-The sequence object of the study configuration defines (a) the order particpants see your components and (b) determines which components they see.
-ReVISit supports sophisticated oredering strategies, interruptions and skip logic.
-Specificially, revisit supports:
+The sequence object of the study configuration defines (a) the order participants see your components and (b) determines which components they see.
+ReVISit supports sophisticated ordering strategies, interruptions and skip logic.
+Specifically, revisit supports:

 * **Ordering Strategies:**
     * **Fixed** order: participants see the components the way they are defined in the sequence
     * **Random** order: the order of the components are randomized
-    * **[Latin Square](https://en.wikipedia.org/wiki/Latin_square)**: perumte the order of stimuli but ensure that for different participants each stimuli occurs at each point in the sequnce.
+    * **[Latin Square](https://en.wikipedia.org/wiki/Latin_square)**: permute the order of stimuli but ensure that for different participants each stimuli occurs at each point in the sequence.
 * **Sampling:**  `numSamples` draws a given number of items from a block. numSamples can be used in combination with each ordering strategy
 * **Interruptions**  can be used to insert breaks and attention checks into a block
 * **Skips** can be used to control flow based on the response to a question.